 With the patient anesthetized, the veterinarian can proceed with a thorough evaluation of all of the tooth surfaces, tonsils, pharynx (back of the mouth), and the base of the tongue.
 Finding previously-unseen abnormalities at this stage is fairly common.

 The next step in oral diagnostics is dental radiography (x-ray).
 Dental radiography provides images of the inner structures of teeth, their roots, the surrounding bone and periodontal tissues.
 Dental radiographs direct treatment decisions for both individual teeth and the patient as a whole.

 Charting is medical record keeping.
 Oral examination findings, periodontal probing depths, and exploration findings are recorded.
-The dental chart is an important part of the patient’s medical record, and allows the veterinarian to build a complete picture that organizes results of several detailed examinations.
+The dental chart is an important part of the patient’s medical record and allows the veterinarian to build a complete picture that organizes the results of several detailed examinations.

-Biopsy is the process of surgically obtaining a sample of a mass or abnormal tissue.
+A biopsy is a process of surgically obtaining a sample of a mass or abnormal tissue.
 The sample is then sent to a veterinary pathologist for interpretation.
 The process of preparing the sample for the pathologist takes days to weeks.
-The pathologist’s evaluation allows determination of what types of cells are present in the sample, and whether they are normal, inflamed, infected, or neoplastic (cancerous).
-When neoplastic cells are found, the pathologist also provides evidence-based predictions about their expected behavior, such as whether to expect local tissue expansion or metastasis (invasion of distant tissues). .
+The pathologist’s evaluation allows the determination of what types of cells are present in the sample, and whether they are normal, inflamed, infected, or neoplastic (cancerous).
+When neoplastic cells are found, the pathologist also provides evidence-based predictions about their expected behavior, such as whether to expect local tissue expansion or metastasis (invasion of distant tissues).

 Computed tomography is a form of imaging that generates 3-dimensional x-ray images.
-These image can be reconstructed in many different ways to create a more detailed picture to guide a treatment plan.
+These images can be reconstructed in many different ways to create a more detailed picture to guide a treatment plan.